andrewGhazi/malacoda/README.md

 -   Informative annotations (such as DNase hypersensitivity estimates or gene scores) can be included to further refine the empirical priors by conditional density estimation.
 -   The R interface provides clear and interpretable outputs and figures.

+Other features include:

-malacoda runs a custom Stan model for fast posterior evaluation.
+-   custom Stan models for fast posterior evaluation
+-   variational Bayes support through `rstan::vb` that allows for quick first pass checks
+-   Annotation checking - quantitatively evaluate how much a given genomic annotation source improves empirical prior estimation by prior ratios

 Installation
 ------------